dotb/readyci/README.md

 | Parameter | Description |
 | :-------- | :---------- |
+| instanceName      | A name for your instance.
+This name is used to populate git commit messages so that you can identify automated commits.
+Ready CI also uses the instanceName to avoid cyclic builds triggered by the web-hook receiving one of it's own commit notifications.
 | pipelines         | An array of as many pipeline configurations as you want |
 | - name            | Each pipeline is named, and you use this name to start a command-line build |
 |   gitPath         | The path to your code repository |